OzgurCerlet/Poirot/README.md

 # Prerequisites

-The projecti set to build with the following configurations:
+The project is set to be built with the following configurations:
 * Windows 10 SDK (10.0.17134.0)
 * Visual Studio 2017 (v141)
 * A D3D_FEATURE_LEVEL_12_0 capable GPU.
 (Unfortunately, I could only test on a RX480 with Radeon Software version 18.7.1)